puppetlabs/puppetdb/documentation/connect_puppet_server.markdown

 ### On platforms without packages

-If your Puppet master isn't running Puppet from a supported package, you will need to install the plugins manually:
+If your Puppet Server isn't running Puppet from a supported package, you will need to install the plugins manually:

 * [Download the PuppetDB source code][puppetdb_download], unzip it, and navigate into the resulting directory in your terminal.